-There is increasing evidence that people of all ages, especially teens and pre-teens, are facing very real, sometimes severe consequences associated with compulsive use of the internet & gaming activities.
+There is increasing evidence that people of all ages, especially teens and pre-teens, face genuine, sometimes severe consequences associated with compulsive use of the internet & gaming activities.

-Do violent video games lead to violent behavior?
+Do violent video games lead to violent behaviour?

 Yes.
-There is strong evidence that playing violent video games ( which represents 60 % of video game sales, leads to aggressive behavior.
-An exhaustive meta-analysis of 381 tests on over 130 000 participants found that violent video games significantly increase aggressive cognition, aggressive behavior and physical arousal.
-In the meanwhile they decreased sensitivity to violence and positive interaction.
+There is strong evidence that playing violent video games (60 % of video game sales, leads to aggressive behaviour.
+An exhaustive meta-analysis of 381 tests on over 130 000 participants found that violent video games significantly increase aggressive cognition, aggressive behaviour and physical arousal.
+In the meanwhile, they decreased sensitivity to violence and positive interaction.

-A Jihadist (born in Britain) who joined ISIS in Syria as a volunteer recruit, told a British broadcaster, “‘It is actually quite fun.
-What’s that video game called – Call of Duty? – It’s like that, but really you know, 3-D. You can see everything’s happening right in front of you.
+A Jihadist (born in Britain) who joined ISIS in Syria as a volunteer recruit told a British broadcaster,” ‘It is actually quite fun.
+What’s that video game called – Call of Duty? – It’s like that, but you know, 3-D. You can see everything’s happening right in front of you.
 It’s real.
 You know what I mean?”
 (Described in the book: Black Flags.
 The Rise of ISIS.
 Joby Warrick.
 2016.
 Page 396)

 How do I know I have a problem?

-- You feel really happy when you’re online or when you’re playing games, but as soon as you have to stop, you get angry or upset.
+- You feel thrilled when you’re online or playing games, but as soon as you have to stop, you get angry or upset.

-- You think about going online or playing when you are supposed to be focusing on other things, like doing school work or having dinner with your family.
-It has a negative impact on other areas of your life.
+- You think about going online or playing when you are supposed to be focusing on other things, like doing schoolwork or having dinner with your family.
+It hurts other areas of your life.

 - Your friends or parents ask what you spend all your time on, and you lie about it or laugh it off, but inside you know they may have a point; you downplay your computer use.
 You get defensive about it.

-- You lose sleep and sense of time because you are unable to control the amount of time you spend on your computer.
+- You lose sleep and sense of time because you cannot control the amount of time you spend on your computer.